ABOUT ME

 Compressing video is more complex and that's why most encoders have a lot of settings.
 Not only the bitrate defines the quality, but the encoder's preset.

-- The coded video in in Full HD resolution (1920x1080) and runs at 24 FPS.
+- The transcoded videos are in Full HD resolution (1920x1080) and run at 24 FPS.

 - The slow presets just mean that the CPU spends more time with encoding.
 On faster presets, it spends less time.